Askhat-Sam/document-management-system/README.md

 Document management system (DMS) is designed to allow the organization to manage company documentation and its publication to employees.

-It includes following functions:
+It includes following functions:<br>
-1 As ADMIN:
+1 As ADMIN:<br>
-1.1 Log in to DMS as ADMIN
+1.1 Log in to DMS as ADMIN <br>
-1.2 To create accounts with role EMPLOYEE or ADMIN
+1.2 To create accounts with role EMPLOYEE or ADMIN <br>
-1.3 To edit accounts details
+1.3 To edit accounts details<br>
-1.4 To delete accounts
+1.4 To delete accounts<br>
-1.5 Upload new document into DMS
+1.5 Upload new document into DMS<br>
-1.6 Edit document details in DMS
+1.6 Edit document details in DMS<br>
 1.7 Add new version of existing documents in DMS
 1.8 To see audit log of account creation/update/delete 1.9 To see audit log of document upload/update/delete